MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 > ~~~
 > {: .language-python}
 >
 > If you run `pytest`, this test should fail.
 Your assignment is to write the function to make the tests pass.
-You should use the `atomic_weights` data in the `atom_data` module.
+You should use the `atom_weights` data in the `atom_data` module.
 >> ## Solution
 >> Here is a potential solution.
 >> ~~~